 This section will help you determine what kind of vision you have.
-Use the links below or to the left to determine which procedure(s) are right for you.
+Use the links below to determine which procedure(s) may be right for you.

 If you are over the age of 40, you have probably begun to experience presbyopia.

 This is a normal age-related vision problem which usually becomes evident around the age of 40.

 You have difficulty focusing at near without extra help (reading glasses, bifocals, trifocals, progressives, etc.).

 You may have presbyopia only, or you may have a combination of other vision problems in addition to presbyopia (see more options below).